ianchapin/epistemic-trust-calibration/concepts/trust.md

 # Trust

-In this framework, *trust* refers to how much reliance a representation can reasonably bear for a given purpose.
+In this framework, **trust** refers to whether reliance on a representation is appropriate at all for a given **purpose and scope**.

 Trust is not belief.
 It is not agreement.
 It is not endorsement.
 It is not a moral judgment.

-Trust is about use.
+Trust is about *use*.

 ---